Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Samsung also provides a really cool “Easy Mode” setting that simplifies the UI and helps the uninitiated slow learn the ropes at a more even curve.
 There are quite a few little tricks Samsung has thrown over the UI as well.
 Most are more gimmicky than productive.
 The include Air View and Air Gesture.
 My stance hasn’t changed much on either.
 Air View requires you hover your finger far to close to the screen to be useful, in my opinion.
 But it does show you an enlarged/magnified snippet of the content under your finger.
 Neat, but I found no reason to use it beyond testing.

 What I do love is the multi-window app tray, which can be customized or left to be autonomous.
 It will learn your most frequented apps.
 Another cool inclusion is Air Gesture where you can cycle through gallery photos and various document by swiping your flat hand above the face of the device.
 It actually works well and helps keep the display free of marring finger smudge.
 But really this is another where Samsung falls a bit short.
 Not enough useful newness and too much “business as usual”.
+But if you are looking for a phone with better features, the Samsung Galaxy Note 8 review will help ease the process.

 It’s one of the most capable camera’s on a Smartphone to-date.
 That 13mp rear-facing camera snaps gorgeous photos, which enjoy clarity and sharpness not found in most mobile device clickers.
 The color saturation is also more vibrant and still even.
 It may not have some of the rich features of the HTC One–such as Zoe’s 3-second video capture and Zoe Share music and photo mash-up.
 Still look at these photos.